thanuj10/Nokia-Debloater/README.md

 > No

 2. What can I expect from the debloating measures?
-> Better Privacy and security, Possibly better battery life and performance
+> Better Privacy and security, possibly better battery life and performance

 3. Can I revert the changes?
 > Yes, You have few options